 The Council spurs excellence by recognizing and honoring the most outstanding leaders in the profession.
 Fellows are selected based on their long-term and significant contributions to the field.
 Selection as a Fellow represents the highest honor conferred upon professionals in learning assistance, tutoring, and developmental education.
 Individuals selected as Fellows must be nominated by at least two current Fellows or by a member association.

-The induction for Fellows elected in 2021 was held at the National College Learning Center Association Conference in Birmingham, AL (and via Zoom):
+The induction for Fellows elected in 2023 was held at the Association for the Coaching and Tutoring Profession Conference, March 2024, in Charlotte, NC:

 Karen S. Agee coordinated the Reading and Learning Center at the University of Northern Iowa (UNI), 1984-2009.
 She served the College Reading and Learning Association (CRLA) as secretary, president, and executive assistant to the Board and represented CRLA on the Council for the Advancement of Standards in Higher Education (CAS) and the Council of Learning Assistance and Developmental Education Associations (CLADEA) and served on the editorial boards of the Journal of Developmental Education (JDE), The Learning Assistance Review (TLAR), and the Journal of College Reading and Learning (JCRL).
 Karen received scholarship, leadership, and service awards from CRLA, UNI, and the Iowa Board of Regents.
 She coauthored chapters for the Handbook of College Reading and Study Strategy Research (2nd and 3rd eds.), co-edited (with Russ Hodges, 2012) the Handbook for Training Peer Tutors and Mentors and co-authored (with Jan Norton, 2014) a CRLA white paper, Assessment of Learning Assistance Programs.